kbdharun/Java-Programs/Class/Oct_14_class/notes.md

 ## General Notes

-- `boolean semaphore` is used in Interthread communication for a common signaling between 2 threads.
+- `boolean semaphore` is used in Interthread communication for common signalling between 2 threads.
-- `sleep` will make the CPU into the coding state. `wait()` will wait for the CPu until event state. `notify()` notifies it.
+- `sleep` will make the CPU into the coding state. `wait()` will wait for the CPU until the event state. `notify()` notifies it.
 - Deadlock is a special type of error that you need to avoid that relates specifically to multitasking.
-- To prevent deadlock condition we need timed loop.
+- To prevent deadlock conditions we need a timed loop.

 ## Interthread Communication